latest nhpb_banner 1__compressed

 How to Save Money

-Financial assistance programs from Salvation Army in Macomb County.
+Assistance programs from Salvation Army in Macomb County.

-Basic needs and more can be met by the Macomb Salvation Army.
-The charity organization may be able to help people of all religions, backgrounds, and cultures.
-Among other services, the organization may be able to provide shelter, legal aid, food, assistance for utilities/heating and other support.
-A number of centers are located across Macomb County, including in Warren and Sterling Heights Michigan.
+The charity organization may be able to help people of all religions, backgrounds, and cultures, including the homeless, seniors or unemployed.
+A number of Salvation Army locations as well as Family Stores are located across Macomb County, including in Warren and Sterling Heights Michigan.
 They also partner with other government programs and social service agencies in the region.

 Heating and utility bill assistance is available throughout the State of Michigan.
 Caseworkers help low income families, senior citizens and individuals pay their energy and utility bills in order to get through an emergency crisis.
 Over the course of the year in-person requests are received during normal weekday hours.
 In addition, telephone inquiries and referrals from other human service agencies are supported.